00KL/leitor-de-notafiscal/README.md

 ## Run prod

+1. Run the database: `docker-compose -d`
-1. Run the application: `yarn start`
+2. Run the application: `yarn start`
-2. Access the application in your browser at `http://localhost:3000`
+3. Access the application in your browser at `http://localhost:3000`

 ## Run dev

+1. Run the database: `docker-compose -d`
-1. Run the application: `yarn dev`
+2. Run the application: `yarn dev`
-2. Access the application in your browser at `http://localhost:3000`
+3. Access the application in your browser at `http://localhost:3000`

 ## Run unit test